platformsh/platformsh-docs/sites/platform/src/guides/drupal9/memcached.md

 ---
-title: "Using Memcached with Drupal 9.x"
+title: "Using Memcached with Drupal"
 sidebarTitle: "Memcached"
 description: |
     Configure Memcached instead of Redis for Drupal caching.